- Introduction

 -

-In the right pane, click the General purpose buckets tab and click Create bucket.
+In the right pane, under the General purpose buckets tab, click Create bucket.

 -

-On the Create bucket page, General configuration section, specify the following:
+On the Create bucket page, General configuration section, do the following:

 -